Pursuit: The ethics of a child’s future fertility

 Doctors and parents sometimes disagree about the best medical treatment for a child.
-The Zone of Parental Discretion tool helps healthcare professionals navigate decision-making with families.
+The Zone of Parental Discretion helps healthcare professionals navigate decision-making with families.

 Health professionals now have a tool to help them reach an ethical resolution when parents and doctors disagree about the medical treatment of a child.